 4. Pay Attention to Units

-Always pay close attention to the units you're working with.
-Ensure that you're converting milligrams to grams and not confusing them with other units, such as micrograms or kilograms.
+Always pay close attention to the units you're working with. check that you're converting milligrams to grams and not confusing them with other units, such as micrograms or kilograms.
 Misunderstanding the units can lead to significant errors.

 5. Practice Regularly